lansana/grokking-algorithms/README.md

 - Go
 - JavaScript

+## Extras

+The extras consist of the following:

+- A combination of algorithms used in the book
+- Algorithms that weren't touched on in the book

+#### Recursive Binary Search

+- JavaScript

 ## Contributing

 Feel free to make pull requests and add a solution to any of the chapters in a language that has not yet been added, or to improve upon someone else's solution.